 Newborn shoes, headbands, and elaborate accessories are adorable but rarely practical early on.
 Comfort, warmth, and easy changes matter more in those first weeks.

-If you’re comparing monitoring options later, my guide to video baby monitors breaks down which features actually matter in real homes.
+When comparing monitoring options later, my guide to video baby monitors explains which features actually matter in real homes.

 While many baby items can wait, a few essentials are worth having ready: